dfinity/attendance-issuer/README.md

-# early-adopter-issuer
+# Prof Of Attendace Issuer

-An implementation of a VC issuer for "VerifiedEarlyAdopter" credentials.
+An implementation of a Verified Credentials issuer for "EventAttendance" credentials.

 ## Building